-The Practice Analysis research study concluded that relevant work experience was of equal importance to formal education.
-Therefore, the Commission has established six different pathways for eligibility based on a combination of formal education and relevant work experience:
+The Practice Analysis research study and Updated Job Task Analysis Study concluded that relevant work experience is of equal importance to formal education.
+Therefore, the Commission has established five different pathways for eligibility based on a combination of formal education and/or relevant work experience:

 Pathway A

-- Plus 2 years (24 months) of relevant work experience involved with procurement (public or private, purchaser or seller) within the past 10 years
+- Plus 2 years (24 months) of full-time, procurement work experience at the leader level (public or private, purchaser or seller) within the past 10 years.

 Pathway B

-- Bachelors or higher degree (any discipline) from an accredited college/university AND a graduate level certificate from an accredited college/university specifically in public administration, public policy, supply chain, or procurement
+- Bachelor’s or higher degree (any discipline) from an accredited college/university or a program that has earned the Global Standard for Purchasing and Supply Chain educational Programs from the International Federation of Purchasing and Supply Management (IFPSM), AND a graduate-level certificate from an accredited college/university specifically in public administration, public policy, supply chain, or procurement.

-- Plus 3 years (36 months) of relevant work experience involved with procurement (public or private, purchaser or seller) within the past 10 years
+- Plus 3 years (36 months) of full-time procurement work experience at the leader level (public or private, purchaser or seller) within the past 10 years.

 Pathway C

-- Plus 4 years (48 months) of relevant work experience involved with procurement (public or private, purchaser or seller) within the past 10 years
+- Plus 4 years (48 months) of full-time, procurement work experience at the leader level (public or private, purchaser or seller) within the past 10 years.

 Pathway D

-- Two-year post-secondary diploma (or) an associate degree (any discipline) from an accredited college/university OR a NIGP Public Procurement Associate Designation.
-(See the FAQs for NIGP’s Certificate Program for more details.)
+- Two-year post-secondary diploma OR associate degree (any discipline) from an accredited college/university OR NIGP Public Procurement Associate Designation

-- Plus 6 years (72 months) of relevant work experience involved with procurement (public or private, purchaser or seller) within the past 10 years
+- Plus 6 years (72 months) of full-time, procurement work experience at the leader level (public or private, purchaser or seller) within the past 10 years.

 Pathway E

-- Plus 8 years (96 months) of relevant work experience involved with procurement (public or private, purchaser or seller) within the past 10 years
+- Plus 8 years (96 months) of full-time, procurement work experience at the leader level (public or private, purchaser or seller) within the past 10 years.

 For all education standards, global equivalents are acceptable.

-“Relevant work experience" is defined as experience that aligns with one or more of the competency statements contained in the NIGP-CPP exam.
+For all applications approved or before September 30, 2025, “relevant work experience" is defined as full-time procurement employment experience that aligns with 20 or more of the 43 competency statements assessed on the NIGP-CPP exam.
 This is explained further under Exam Content and Application Fees.

 Education and relevant work experience are the only two requisites for the NIGP-CPP.
-There are no requirements for procurement coursework/training.
-Candidates have the flexibility to sharpen their skills and competencies without any mandate; including NIGP’s learning program which aligns with the Public Procurement Competency Framework.
+There are no requirements for informal procurement coursework/training.
+Candidates have the flexibility to sharpen their skills and competencies without any mandate, including NIGP’s learning program, which aligns with the Public Procurement Competency Framework.